hamogu/doc/source/Reference/othermarxpars.rst

 .. parameter:: DitherAmp_RA

-   (*default*: `8`)  Amplitude for RA dither (arcsecs)
+   (*default*: `8`)  Amplitude for RA dither (arcsecs) The default is set for ACIS observations.
+Set this to ``20`` for HRC observations.

 .. parameter:: DitherAmp_Dec

-   (*default*: `8`)  Amplitude for Dec dither (arcsecs)
+   (*default*: `8`)  Amplitude for Dec dither (arcsecs) The default is set for ACIS observations.
+Set this to ``20`` for HRC observations.

 .. parameter:: DitherAmp_Roll